DidIrb/backend-development-reference-code/README.md

 - MYSQL

 # HOW TO USE THIS CODE
-Clone the starter pack repository using
+Clone the starter code from master brach in this repository using the command
 - git clone {link}
+- download the code directly by clicking the code button.

 you can refer to the code online in git or clone the reference series branch and use it as a reference point. using the command git clone refer to this article for more details {https://www.freecodecamp.org/news/git-clone-branch-how-to-clone-a-specific-branch/}